-New and Re-Hired Employee Orientation
+Newly Hired and Re-Hired Employee Orientation

-The Safety and Health Manual will be reviewed with all new hired and/or re-hired employees prior to beginning work.
-New hired and/or re-hired employees will be required, prior to beginning work, to sign a statement of employee understanding regarding the Safety and Health Manual.
+The Safety and Health Manual will be reviewed with all newly hired and/or re-hired employees prior to beginning work.
+Newly hired and/or re-hired employees will be required, prior to beginning work, to sign a statement of employee understanding regarding the Safety and Health Manual.